On June 15, 1902 this notice appeared in the Fort Worth Register:

 Fort Worth was enjoying its heyday as “Cowtown” early in the twentieth century, and Burnett, Waggoner, and Scott weren’t the only men on Quality Hill who knew bulls as well as they knew bullion.
 Other Quality Hill cattlemen included John Bunyan Slaughter, C. A. O’Keefe, Cass Edwards, brothers William and George Reynolds, George B. Loving, Franklin Hayes McFarland, Fountain Goodlet Oxsheer, and James H. Nail.

 Other residents of Quality Hill were doctors (Joseph R. Pollock, Scurry Terrell, Harold Warwick).
 Dr. William A. Duringer of 1402 Summit Avenue was president of the medical school of Fort Worth University.
 Others were lawyers (James W. Swayne, Romulus John Rhome, Newton Hance Lassiter, Leroy Albert Smith).
-Samuel Benton Cantey and William Capps in 1882 founded what has become Fort Worth’s oldest continuously operating law firm.
+Samuel Benton Cantey Jr. joined the law firm that his father and William Capps had founded in 1882.
+It is Fort Worth’s oldest continuously operating law firm.